sqlxpert/stay-stopped-aws-rds-aurora/README.md

   and
   [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#RDS-EVENT-0153)
   (Aurora database cluster).

-  You do not need to set any opt-in or opt-out tags.
-As long as _you_, rather than _AWS_, started your database this time, Stay-Stopped won't stop it.
+- You do not need to set any opt-in or opt-out tags.
+As long as _you_, rather than _AWS_, started your currently-running databases, Stay-Stopped won't stop them.&sup1;

 - <a name="design-idempotence"></a>Stopping stuff is inherently
   idempotent: keep trying until it stops!
 This tool tries every 9 minutes until the database is stopped, an unexpected error occurs, or 24 hours pass.

+  > Many alternatives introduce a latent bug (a
+  [race condition](https://en.wikipedia.org/wiki/Race_condition))
-  > Many alternative solutions introduce a latent bug (a [race condition](https://en.wikipedia.org/wiki/Race_condition)) by checking whether a database is ready _before_ trying to stop it, insisting on catching the database while it's `available`, or not waiting long enough.
+  by checking status _before_ trying to stop a database, always expecting to catch the database while it's `available`, or not waiting long enough.
 To understand why this matters and what can go wrong, see [Perspective](#perspective), below.